 Here, many pieces of record evidence are relevant to the question of whether the fireTV set-top box is similar to the Fyre-BoXXX.
 The record evidence presented in the district court established that consumers were already able to stream softcore pornography on Amazon's fireTV through content providers like HBO GO and Showtime.
-The record evidence also established that Amazon Prime Instant Video-Amazon's own streaming service, which, like HBO GO and Showtime, is available on the fireTV-offered consumers softcore pornography.
-And the record evidence also established that: (1) Amazon already offered the sale of hardcore pornographic DVDs and magazines on its related consumer website, amazon.com; (2) the parties' devices are visually similar-both are plain black set-top box market-Roku and Apple TV-already provided access to hardcore pornography, including FyreTV.
+The record evidence also established that Amazon Prime Instant Video-Amazon's own streaming service, which, like HBO GO and Showtime, is available on the fireTV- offered consumers softcore pornography.
+And the record evidence also established that: (1) Amazon already offered the sale of hardcore pornographic DVDs and magazines on its related consumer website, amazon.com; (2) the parties' devices are visually similar-both are plain black set-top boxes that come with a small remote; and (3) Amazon's direct competitors in the mainstream set-top box market-Roku and Apple TV-already provided access to hardcore pornography, including FyreTV.